Tanu-jain-mlp/Celebal_Excellance_Internship/Celebal_Final_Project/README.md

 - XGBoost
 - LightGBM

-After evaluating all models, **LightGBM** was selected as the final deployment model due to its strong overall predictive performance.
+After evaluating all models, **XGBoost** was selected as the final deployment model due to its strong overall predictive performance.

 ---